The Laboratory of the Un-beautiful Online

 A Bouffon & Grotesque Workshop

-Dive deep into the world of the bouffon and the grotesque in this Dive deep into the world of the Bouffon and the Grotesque in this womxn-only 2 day ONLINE workshop from acclaimed theatre-makers & facilitators Robyn Hambrook & Deborah Antoinette.
+Dive into the world of the Bouffon and the Grotesque in this womxn-only 2 day introductory ONLINE workshop from acclaimed theatre-makers & facilitators Robyn Hambrook & Deborah Antoinette.

 Explore the wild & satirical play of the Bouffon; rooted in mockery, parody and acid wit.
 As we embrace the grotesque and un-beautiful we’ll liberate our imaginations and unlock the mad & surreal!
 Working with these elements we’ll use improvisation based devising to create foundations for unique Bouffon & Grotesque sketches!